 - Shower service and availability will be VERY limited.
 Due to the natural location of the venue, there is insufficient water pressure and proper drainage that is required for most systems, such as shower trailers.
 Our camp showers are offered as convenience only, it’s not intended as a hotel-style experience.
 We recommend you prepare as you would for an overland-style camping experience, bringing your own portable shower system or wet-wipe style cloths for the two to three nights you will be camping.

-- There are water spigots throughout the camp areas for filling up, but we ask that people be conservative and that you bring your own filled water containers / food / cooking gear, etc. Treat this like a true overlanding trip: be self-sufficient or plan to travel to Flagstaff (minutes away) for food, water, etc.
+- There are NO water spigots in the camp areas for filling up trailer water tanks.
+Bring your own filled water containers / food / cooking gear, etc. Treat this like a true overlanding trip: be self-sufficient or plan to travel to Flagstaff (minutes away) for food, water, etc.

 TREES: There are pine trees in the camping areas (yes, bring a hammock), but no wood cutting.

-FIRES: No campfires (wood or charcoal) in the dispersed free camp areas due to fire danger.
+FIRES: No campfires (wood or charcoal) in the dispersed camp areas due to fire danger.
 Propane is allowed, including portable campfire appliances.
-Fires are permitted in the county campground (Overland Experience + VIP Weekend Pass With Camping only) in existing fire rings and grill boxes, only if forest fire restrictions are not in place.
 NOTE: All and any fires, including propane, could be banned in the event of extreme fire danger.

 GENERATORS: Quiet generators are allowed but must be turned off by 10 pm.